 How to choose a new name?

 The new name can be expressed in English or in Chinese.
 If the name is in English, the name should end with the word “Limited”.
 If the name is in Chinese, the name must end with “有限公司”.
 Company owners shall observe that there are two types of written Chinese – Traditional and Simplified version.
 The Hong Kong Company Registry only accept Traditional Chinese for registration purpose and simplified Chinese is not allowed.
+To come up with a brilliant name, you may want to take notes of the following tips that help to boost up your company image.

 What are the steps?